 Automatic formatting and formula autofill are features that persist patterns of formatting or formulas when you add content to a sheet.

 You will see the behavior after you type in a new blank row or cell as soon as you press Enter or Return; it will also occur in rows that are submitted from a form.
 This behavior will persist even if columns are hidden or locked.
 All sheets automatically include this functionality.

-Automatic formatting or autofill for formulas is applied when specific conditions exist in the sheet.
-Note that it is possible to override these changes when they occur.
+Automatic formatting or autofill for formulas is applied when specific conditions exist in the sheet, but it is possible to override these changes when they occur.

 - Directly between two others that have the same formatting applied.

 - At the topmost row of the sheet if it's above two others that have the same formatting applied.
 (This includes rows inserted from a form.)

 - At the bottommost row of the sheet if it's below two rows that have the same formatting applied.
 (This includes rows inserted from a form.)

 - Above or below a single row that is between blank rows and has formatting.